mojeedoyedeji/cspa.docs/docs/source/content/index.md

-# Welcome to SwiftDiner Docs
+# Welcome to CareerMaple Docs

 This is just a small page to test Read the Docs integration with Material for MkDocs using the [new Read the Docs Addons](https://github.com/readthedocs/addons).